Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 With the course curriculums of both courses being 100% online, it shouldn’t be a surprise that we have another tie in this category.
 After all, both Magoosh and PrepScholar are budget friendly courses, and both take pride in their courses being perfect for students seeking flexibility in their GRE prep.
 If you want the structure and accountability that comes with live class instruction, Kaplan and Princeton Review offer some excellent options.
 Advantage: TIE.

 PrepScholar and Magoosh both offer practice exams with their GRE curriculums.
 With PrepScholar, you will get 2 full-length practice exams with questions that are highly realistic in terms of difficulty and length.
 On the flip side, Magoosh offers 3 full-length, computer adaptive practice tests that are designed to provide you with the real feel of the actual GRE exam.

-And in terms of quantity, neither of these prep providers are in the same wheelhouse as Princeton Review or Achievable, with 8 and 10 practice exams respectively, but many students will find that 2 or 3 practice exams included with these lower-priced courses is plenty sufficient for their needs.
-We really like how accurately the practice exams from Magoosh mimicked the real test.
-That, together with the one additional practice exam, are the reasons why we give Magoosh the slight edge here.
+And in terms of quantity, neither of these prep providers are in the same wheelhouse as Princeton Review or Achievable, with 8 and 10 practice exams respectively, but many students will find that 2 or 3 practice exams included with these lower-priced courses is enough for their needs.
+Beyond quantity though, we really like how closely the practice exams from Magoosh mimic the real test.
+That, together with the one additional practice test, are the reasons why we give Magoosh the slight edge here.
 Advantage: Magoosh.